clinical-meteor/cookbook/cookbook/workflow.md

 ````

+#### Controllers
-F.  Add your template functions to your Controller file:
+Add your template functions to your Controller file:

 ````js
 Session.setDefault('selected_pane', 1);